-This dialog allows you to specify the settings for a polygon pour.
-A polygon pour is a group design object that is made up of simpler primitive objects.
+This dialog allows the designer to specify the settings for a polygon pour.
+A polygon pour is a group design object - that is, it is made up of simpler primitive objects.
 Polygon pours are used to create either a solid or a hatched (lattice) area on a PCB layer, using either region objects, or a combination of track and arc objects.
 Also referred to as copper pours, polygon pours are similar to a region, except that they can fill irregularly shaped areas of a board as they automatically pour around existing objects, connecting only to objects on the same net as the polygon pour.

 On a signal layer, you can place a solid polygon pour to define an area for carrying large power supply currents, or as a ground-connected area for providing electro-magnetic shielding.
 Hatched polygon pours are commonly used for ground purposes in analog designs.

 The Polygon Pour dialog can be accessed prior to entering placement mode, from the PCB Editor – Defaults page of the Preferences dialog.
 This allows the default properties for the polygon object to be changed, which will be applied when placing subsequent polygon pours.

 The dialog is accessed on running the placement command (Place » Polygon Pour).

 During placement, the dialog can be accessed by pressing the Tab key.

 While attributes can be modified during placement, bear in mind that these will become the default settings for further placement unless the Permanent option on the PCB Editor – Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.